 I’d never seen anything like it, at least not in person.
 So many doves.
 The flight looked like those films you see of the legendary Argentina dove hunts, where shooters can kill hundreds of doves in a day and the shooting is so furious you need two guns to prevent them from overheating.
 So this is what it was all about.
 This was a bona fide south Texas dove hunt.
 I was in awe.

 Dove hunting is a Labor Day tradition in the warm-weather states, and from California to Virginia it marks the customary start to the hunting year.
 Holly and I hunt mourning doves as much as we can, and we’ve had our good days.
 But nothing like this.
 Our doves come in singles and pairs, not huge flocks.
-As I stood there, sweating in the 106-degree heat, so many birds buzzed around me I felt overwhelmed, frozen.
+As I stood there, sweating in the 106°F heat, so many birds buzzed around me I felt overwhelmed, frozen.

 The hunt took place in Brownsville, Texas.
-I was a guest of my friends Jesse Griffiths and Tink Pinkard — both of whom I’d met in Austin when I was there on book tour this past June.
+I was a guest of my friends Jesse Griffiths and Tink Pinkard — both of whom I’d met in Austin when I was there on book tour.
 Jesse and Tink were, in turn, guests of Miguel Ortiz, a farmer in the area who sells them artichokes and goes by the name of Mikey.
 Now if you’ve never been to Brownsville, it is a little tough to grasp just how far south it is: The city is at the same latitude as Miami, and the Mexican border is just on the other side of town.
 It’s so far south it’s tropical.

 And it is well within the territory of Zenaida asiatica, the white-winged dove.
-Most hunters never see this dove, which is a little larger than a mourning dove, but smaller than the non-native Eurasian collared dove.
+Most hunters never see this dove, which is a bit larger than a mourning dove, but smaller than the non-native Eurasian collared dove.
 White-wings live only along the southern edge of the US, although they are expanding their range into Kansas I hear.
 I’d never shot one, and only saw them for the first time when I was in Austin earlier this year.

 And there were tens of thousands of white-winged doves in Mikey’s sunflower field.
 They were everywhere, and nearly 100 hunters had gathered at the field’s edge that afternoon to see if they could shoot their limit of 15 birds.
 Well, actually that’s not correct.
 They all knew they’d get their limit.
 It was only a question of how long it would take, and how many shells they would run through to do it.